twbs/bootstrap/docs/components/spinners.md

 {% callout warning %}
 #### CSS3 animation in IE9

-Internet Explorer 9 does not support CSS3's `@keyframes` ans `animation` properties and by default will render static spinner.
+Internet Explorer 9 does not support CSS3's `@keyframes` and `animation` properties and by default will render static spinner.
 If attribute `data-spy="spinner"` is present Javascript plugin will provide fallback for IE9 rotating animation.
 {% endcallout %}